- Recently we attended a play date with the parent's group a friend of mine

 with his plan to give something he currently treasured away, especially to

-• Once we arrived at the house, I was a little nervous but encouraged by Ashton's preplanned generosity and happy to be meeting so many new people.
+someone he had met only once. - Once we arrived at the house, I was a little nervous but encouraged by Ashton's preplanned generosity and happy to be meeting so many new people.
 The age of the children that attended the playgroup that day ranged from 6 months - ~2 years old, excluding Ashton who's 3.5.
 I was a little surprised to see that while the kitchen was gated off, the rest of the house was not but did not get the impression that anywhere was off limits for the children, particularly the nursery.
 Ashton, brimming with the curiosity of a

 3 year old, raced around to check out everything he could, but staying out of